OVDEN13/NaninovelWeb/docs/api/index.md

 ; Save as above, but start playing from the label `AfterStorm`.
 @goto Script001.AfterStorm

-; Jumps the playback to the label `Epilogue` in the currently played script.
+; Navigates the playback to the label `Epilogue` in the currently played script.
 @goto .Epilogue

+; Load Script001, but don't reset audio manager (any playing audio won't be interrupted).
+; Be aware, that excluding a service form state reset will leave related resources in memory.
+@goto Script001 reset:IAudioManager
 ```

 ## hide

 #### Summary
-Hides (makes invisible) an actor (character, background, text printer, choice handler, etc) with the provided ID.
-In case mutliple actors with the same ID found (eg, a character and a printer), will affect all of them.
+Hides (makes invisible) actors (character, background, text printer, choice handler, etc) with the specified IDs.
+In case mutliple actors with the same ID found (eg, a character and a printer), will affect only the first found one.

 #### Parameters